bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

 * renamed dotenv into .env and put that in gitignore
 * started pipenv shell and runserver.
 Server failed multiple times.There was a constant which was not compatible.
 I put that in .env file and ran server. then, pushed into heroku server.
 * Received an application error.

+I have deployed my application at : https://damp-garden-94223.herokuapp.com/

+My djorg application is at : https://github.com/shobanavv/djorg